 This means that if you live in the EU/UK, or if you have paid into the German pension system for at least 60 months, you will not be eligible for a Pension payment restitution.
 This is because you are entitled to a German pension and the agreement allows you to make voluntary contributions even if you do not benefit directly from them.

-Additionally, the Pension payment restitution is made easy through our online tool in the form of a free eligibility check.
-These instruments are designed to evaluate your eligibility for a Pension payment restitution seamlessly and estimate the potential refund amount.
-The pension check ensures a transparent and straightforward process for examining your pension insurance records with the German pension fund and initiating a Pension payment restitution.
+In addition, Pension payment restitution is made easy through our online tool in the form of a free eligibility check.
+These tools are designed to seamlessly assess your eligibility for a Pension payment restitution and estimate the potential refund amount.
+The pension check ensures a transparent and straightforward process for checking your pension insurance records with the German Pension Fund and initiating a Pension payment restitution.